The Imperials: A new focus on ministry

 1993 saw the group change and go in a different direction.
-What once was strictly a set contract agreement to most performances, the Imperials began to re-establish themselves by scaling down their act, opting for simple accompaniment and more intimate church performances in lieu of stadium and large concerts—ministering in local churches for free-will offerings only.
+What once was strictly a set contract agreement to most performances, the Imperials began to re-establish themselves by scaling down their act, opting for simple accompaniment and more intimate church performances in place of stadium and large concerts—ministering in local churches for free-will offerings only.
 The Imperials that year performed in over 200 churches, more dates than the previous two years, this they achieved with Brian Comeaux singing lead and a succession of tenors, including Mark Addock, Peter Pankratz and Bill Morris, singing at selected dates.
 No albums were recorded during this time.

 In 1994, they returned with new members Steven Ferguson and Jeff Walker, both of whom were ordained ministers—as were Armond and Will by this time.
-They signed a one-project deal with the familiar Impact Records, which had just been re-acquired by Homeland Records and Landmark Distribution.
+They signed a one-project deal with the familiar Impact Records, which had been re-acquired by Homeland Records and Landmark Distribution.
 After a three-year recording hiatus, the release of Til He Comes marked the change back to a four-part harmony sound—losing the hard edge of previous albums and helping restore their original fans to the fold.

 In 1998, The Imperials were inducted into the Gospel Music Association's Gospel Music Hall of Fame.
 All five original members, Hess, Morales, McSpadden, Sherrill, and Slaughter; as well as Blackwood, Andrus, Moscheo, Murray, and Taff were there to accept the induction.

-In 2003, the five members of The Imperials that toured with Elvis (Murray, Blackwood, Wiles, Morales and Moscheo) reunited for a 25th Anniversary, Elvis Lives concert and DVD recording, in Memphis, Tennessee.
+In 2003, the five members of the Imperials that toured with Elvis (Murray, Blackwood, Wiles, Morales, and Moscheo) reunited for a 25th Anniversary, Elvis Lives concert and DVD recording, in Memphis, Tennessee.

 The next generation

-In September 2004, Armond Morales transferred ownership of The Imperials to the lineup at the time: son Jason Morales, Jeremie Hudson, Ian Owens and Shannon Smith.
+In September 2003, Armond Morales finally retired from The Imperials and transferred ownership to his son, Jason Morales.
+By this time, the lineup was Jason Morales, Jeremie Hudson, new bass Ian Owens, and Shannon Smith.
 This version of the group released two albums on Lamon Records, The Imperials (2006) and Back to the Roots (2007), which is a collection of new versions of classic Imperials songs, and brought the group's first top 20 song in more than 15 years.
 The Hudson-Smith-Morales-Owens lineup of the group also performed at Carnegie Hall (the first time the Imperials ever appeared at that venue).

 In 2008, the Imperials were inducted into the Christian Music Hall of Fame.
 Taff was inducted for his contributions separately but performed with the Imperials and made the acceptance with them for the broadcast.
 In April 2008, The Imperials received the Southern Gospel News Awards' Album of the Year award for Back to the Roots.
-In early 2010, the Imperials, consisting of Jason Morales, Ian Owens, Scott Allen, and Perry Jones, disbanded.
+In early 2010, the main Imperials group, consisting of Jason Morales, Ian Owens, Scott Allen, and Perry Jones, disbanded.
+Owens then went on to spend a year serving with Ernie Haase & Signature Sound.